ItsMeIvan/Group3JavaEE/README.md

 * Login

 * Studentpage for register/unregister to one or more courses.
-As well as for seeing their attendence statistics.
+As well as for seeing their attendance statistics.

-* Teacherpage for seeing their courses and students in each course, check attendence for their students and see attendence statistics for their courses.
+* Teacherpage for seeing their courses and students in each course, check attendance for their students and see attendence statistics for their courses.

 * Administator page that gives access to different pages:
     One page for registering teachers and students
     One page for adding classes and connect it with teachers and students.
-    One page for seeing attencdence statistics of each course and student, as well as daily statistics for attendence of all courses.
+    One page for seeing attendance statistics of each course and student, as well as daily statistics for attendance of all courses.
-    One page to "standalone" on attendence with JMS
+    One page to "standalone" on attendance with JMS

 2. WHAT TO HAVE IN THE DATABASE
-Administrators, Teachers, Students, Courses, Attendence
+Administrators, Teachers, Students, Courses, Attendance

 3. LIST OF CLASSES TO MAKE